MichaelBodily/BBT/README.md

 This is the Better Branches Technologies New Web Site for 2020.

 ## Project Notes
-This site is build on Bootstrap 4.
+This site is built on Bootstrap 4 and is a responsive design.